andrewraim/andrewraim.github.io/_posts/2017-12-20-Kerala-workshop.markdown

 Hello world from process 003 out of 004, processor name localhost
 ```

-The string `localhost` will be replaced with your machine's hostname.
+Depending on your platform and choice of MPI implementation, your commands may be different.
+The string `localhost` in the output will be replaced with your machine's hostname.

 #### 7.5 Install R Packages
 Download the script [install.R](https://drive.google.com/uc?export=view&id=12273JFSirYb1G8pPx9fRYNtgZ6IrpFGx) and run it in R to obtain packages which will be used in the workshop.
 Suppose we have placed it into the directory `/path/to/workshop`.
 Run the following command in R.